 Welcome to the family-owned, 3 star Pier House Hotel, well known for its a la carte restaurant and bistro serving a wide variety of seafood.
 This harbourside inn is situated in the picturesque port of Charlestown, home to three tall ships which are frequently used for film making, training and sailing.
 There are two golf courses nearby, cliff top walking to enjoy and the beach with rock pools to explore.

-Lovingly restored and overlooking the town’s attractive waterfront, The Old Quay House is an architect-designed, chic boutique hotel with a 2 AA rosette restaurant.
+Lovingly restored and overlooking the town’s attractive waterfront, The Old Quay House is an architect-designed, chic boutique hotel with a fantastic restaurant.
 Most of the 11 stylish en-suite bedrooms boast small balconies with views over the harbour and Fowey estuary.
 Our 'Q' restaurant also makes the most of this spectacular waterfront setting.
 Featured in the Good Food Guide, the hotel was a finalist in the 'Small Hotel of the Year' by Cornwall Tourism Awards 2009/10.

 The Rashleigh Arms is a delightful 4-starGold village inn and restaurant with en-suite accommodation in the heart of Charlestown, the charming fishing port on Cornwall's south coast.
 The Rashleigh Arms inn was recently voted 'Best Managed Pub in the UK' by the Publican and offers high standards of comfort and excellent fresh locally sourced food.